-What do you want your child to get out an education?
+What do you want your child to get out of an education?
 At Sonlight, our goals align with our Christ-centered, missions-minded approach to an enjoyable and excellent education.

 Whether you are just getting started or have a few years under your belt, you might find it refreshing to consider what your homeschooling goals are.
 What metric will you use to determine if you're having a successful year?
 Are academics the most important?
 Or character training?
 Or raising your children to be independent adults?